-Missing teeth can make life difficult in a number of ways.
+Missing teeth can make life difficult in many ways.
 Not only does tooth loss increase the risk of temporomandibular joint disorder, it makes us less attractive, while also making it harder to eat.
 Sadly, this latter issue has been linked to health problems; in fact, a recent study suggests that tooth loss could increase a person’s risk of developing dementia.

-Tooth loss can occur for a number of reasons; however, regardless of the cause, the consequences can be dire.
-Fortunately, you can regain full chewing function with the help of modern dental implants which function just like natural teeth.
+Tooth loss can occur for many reasons.
+However, regardless of the cause, the consequences can be dire.
+Fortunately, you can regain full chewing function with the help of modern dental implants that function just like natural teeth.
 When patients choose to replace their missing teeth with implants, they reduce their risk of problems, such as temporomandibular joint disorder.
 They also regain their ability to eat the foods they once loved.
-By enjoying a more complete diet, full of fibrous vegetables and lean meats, patients are able to avoid the potential health risks associated with tooth loss.
+By enjoying a more complete diet, full of fibrous vegetables and lean meats, patients can avoid the potential health risks associated with tooth loss.
 They’re also able to avoid the social stigmas that come with missing teeth.

 Preserve or Replace Your Teeth With Our Help

 If missing teeth are negatively impacting your life, now is the time to do something about it.
 Contact Spokane Dentists Drs.
 Ken and Marnie Collins to learn how dental implants can add significant quality to your life.
 Don’t endure all the negatives associated with tooth loss; contact our office to find out how implants can change your life.